Ann, a camper from the 1960s at Southdean

 What are your eleven, O?

-Eleven for the eleven who went to heaven,
+Eleven for the eleven who went to

 Ten for the ten commandments,